 “New Year” Episode Highlights

-Look at the changes you want to make for 2017, and articulate the motivation behind them.
+Look at the changes you want to make for the new year, and articulate the motivation behind them.

 - Ask yourself: Am I doing this out of fear or out of love?